dcac/dcac.github.io/_posts/reviews/2014-03-12-blackfish.md

 position: Celebrity Shill
 addressee: James Earl Jones
 layout: review
+categories: reviews
 title: "Blackfish"
 comments: true
-categories: [blackfish, documentary, Letters, netflix]
+tags: [blackfish, documentary, Letters, netflix]
 ---

 <p><span style="color:black;">Did you enjoy your visit to Seaworld as much as I did?
 Judging from the footage in the cheesy info-spot that was shown on the Jumbotron at Shamu Stadium, it sure looks like you did.
 This, of course, was back in the 80s.
 I was there in &lsquo;81, and had my picture taken with Shamu.
 I even bought a plush whale toy <em>and</em> a Seaworld hat that I wore non-stop for the next year.
 Like most 8 year-olds, I thought Shamu was a superstar.
 I didn&rsquo;t consider the circumstances under which he and the other animal performers lived.
 But hey, it was the 80s&mdash;people smoked on planes and used baby oil instead of sunscreen.
 We didn&rsquo;t know any better. <br /></span></p>